ramonfw87/ramonfw87/README.md

 🌱 I’m currently learning to code 😄 <br>
 🔭 Interests: computers, music, education, rock climbing <br>
-📫 You can reach me under @ramonfw on IG
+📫 You can reach me at @ramonfw on IG
 <!--
 **ramonfw-br/ramonfw-br** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.